alejandrolechuga/request-interceptor/README.md

 2. Clone this repository.
 3. Run `npm install` to install the dependencies.
 4. Run `npm start`
+5. Tailwind CSS is configured with PostCSS and will compile during the build.
-5. Generate certificates.
+6. Generate certificates.
 Check below how to generates certificates
-6. Load your extension on Chrome following:
+7. Load your extension on Chrome following:
    1. Access `chrome://extensions/`
    2. Check `Developer mode`
    3. Click on `Load unpacked extension`